For the anime-exclusive prosecutor Tristan Turnbull, see here.

 Voiced by (Japanese): Masaki Terasoma (anime)

-The multimillionaire "king" of the Goldstruck Republic, and father of Japan's luxury express train, the Silver Star.
+A multimillionaire from the Goldstruck Republic, and father of Japan's special express train, the Silver Star.
 After being found guilty of murder in the United States, he has become a fugitive and is willing to do anything for a retrial.

 Voiced by (Japanese): Hana Takeda (anime)